 Have you been injured in a motorcycle accident?
 Has a loved one been killed due to the negligence of another driver?
 If so, you know the devastation and loss that a motorcycle accident can cause for the victim and his or her family.
 Motorcycle riders have a greater risk of injury than motorists do in other vehicles for a variety of reasons.
 The injuries sustained in motorcycle accidents are often traumatic, life-changing conditions.
-The Levinson Law Group understands this and uses valuable knowledge of the insurance industry to ensure that accident victims and their family receive the compensation they need as they try to put the pieces of their life back together after a motorcycle accident.
+The Levinson Law Group (motorcycle accident lawyer) understands this and uses valuable knowledge of the insurance industry to ensure that accident victims and their family receive the compensation they need as they try to put the pieces of their life back together after a motorcycle accident.

 Motorcycle riders have the same legal rights as other motorists to receive compensation from the negligent party who caused the accident.
 We accept cases on a contingent fee.
 That means that if there is no recovery in your case you pay no fee.
 And in most cases, we even advance the costs.
 For your free consultation, call (760) 642-5475 today.

 Why are Motorcycle Riders at a Greater Risk for Traumatic Injuries?